United Kingdom (Lincolnshire)

 AtlasAction: Whatever your age, try to eat with all your senses and learn new tastes: feel the fuzz on a peach, listen to the snap of the celery, tear a mint leaf and inhale deeply.
 Also sign up at the website to become part of TastEd’s growing network.

-Bee Wilson, author, and Jason O’Rourke, Headteacher at Washingborough Academy in Lincolnshire
+Bee Wilson, author, and Jason O’Rourke, Headteacher at Washingborough Academy

 Support the Atlas